 Act III - Running Time: 35 mins

-Sparafucile has used his sister, Maddalena to lure the Duke to his home.
-At the same time Rigoletto has brought Gilda to the house to try to convince her of the Duke’s infidelity.
-The Duke sings the famous aria, “La donna e mobile”, and despite overhearing everything Gilda remains in love and Rigoletto sends her away to prepare (by dressing as a boy!) for their escape to Verona.
+Sparafucile has used his sister, Maddalena, to lure the Duke to his home.
+At the same time, Rigoletto has brought Gilda to the house to convince her of the Duke’s infidelity.
+The Duke sings the famous aria, “La donna e mobile”, and despite overhearing everything, Gilda remains in love, and Rigoletto sends her away to prepare (by dressing as a boy!) for their escape to Verona.

 Placido Domingo sings 'La Donna e Mobile'

 The Duke goes to bed.
-Gilda comes creeping back to overhear Maddalena trying to convince Sparafucile not to kill the Duke.
-Sparafucile agrees to kill anyone who comes to his door before midnight, if no one comes the Duke will die.
+Gilda comes creeping back to overhear Maddalena, trying to convince Sparafucile not to kill the Duke.
+Sparafucile agrees to kill anyone who comes to his door before midnight.
+If no one comes, the Duke will die.
 Gilda, still deeply in love, resolves to sacrifice herself.
-She knocks on the door and is stabbed by Sparafucile.
+She knocks on the door and Sparafucile stabs her.

 Commissioned in April 1850 by La Fenice in Venice, Verdi set about finding a suitable subject for his new opera.
-He chose as his Librettist Francesco Marie Piave with whom he had worked on five previous operas and after a serious search, Verdi decided upon Victor Hugo’s Le Roi s’amuse, a subject that was always likely to cause problems with the censors (the play itself had a checkered history with censorship).
+He chose as his Librettist Francesco Marie Piave with whom he had worked on five previous operas, and after an intense search, Verdi decided upon Victor Hugo’s Le Roi s’amuse, a subject that was always likely to cause problems with the censors (the play itself had a checkered history with censorship).

-Sure enough, Verdi was asked to submit the libretto to the Austrian censors (Venice a constituent state of Austria at the time) who took exception to the portrayal of an evil monarch and to compound this an evil character whose evildoing is not punished at the opera’s conclusion.
+Sure enough, Verdi was asked to submit the libretto to the Austrian censors (Venice, a constituent state of Austria at the time), who took exception to the portrayal of an evil monarch and, to compound this, a bad character whose evildoing is not punished at the opera’s conclusion.

-Verdi had no intention of making substantial changes and for a time it looked like Rigoletto, or “La Maledizione” (The Curse) as it then was, would never reach the stage.
-This wasn’t really good for anyone, including La Fenice who, having paid Verdi, needed an opera.
-As luck would have it, one of the Austrian censors, Luigi Martello, was a Verdi fan and it was he who suggested shifting the action from the French King to a fictional Mantuan Duke.
+Verdi had no intention of making substantial changes, and for a time, it looked like Rigoletto, or “La Maledizione” (The Curse) as it then was, would never reach the stage.
+This wasn’t good for anyone, including La Fenice, who, having paid Verdi, needed an opera.
+As luck would have it, one of the Austrian censors, Luigi Martello, was a Verdi fan, and it was he who suggested shifting the action from the French king to a fictional Mantuan Duke.
 It was at this stage that Rigoletto gained its name with the hunchback jester Triboulet becoming Rigoletto, a name taken from the title of another Hugo play, Rigoletti, ou Le dernier des fous.
-Rigolo meaning funny in French!
+Rigolo means funny in French!

 Le Roi s'amuse

 Victor Hugo’s Le Roi s’amuse, premiered in November 1832, was on the surface simply historical fiction about Francis I. He was the king of France for most of the first half of the 16th Century, now long dead.
-The play was taken by the French government however, (quite accurately) as little more than a thinly veiled attack on the current King: Louis Philippe.
+However, the French government understood the play (quite accurately) as little more than a thinly veiled attack on the current King: Louis Philippe.

-Though Rigoletto was originally based on French kings, Verdi was not without an historical model for dirty Mantuan Dukes.
-There are a few possible candidates almost all of whom belong to the Gonzaga family.
+Though Rigoletto was originally based on French kings, Verdi was not without a historical model for dirty Mantuan Dukes.
+There are a few possible candidates, almost all of whom belong to the Gonzaga family.

-Most likely is Vincenzo Gonzaga who was Duke of Mantua from 1562-1612.
-His father was a frugal, puritanical hunchback but Vincenzo took a different path, spending vast sums of money on wine, horses and music.
-His patronage of Claudio Monteverdi should endear him to any opera lover but his handling of the Mantuan court make comparisons with Rigoletto’s Duke not unfair.
+Most likely is Vincenzo Gonzaga, who was Duke of Mantua from 1562-1612.
+His father was a frugal, puritanical hunchback, but Vincenzo took a different path, spending vast money on wine, horses and music.
+His patronage of Claudio Monteverdi should endear him to any opera lover, but his handling of the Mantuan court make comparisons with Rigoletto’s Duke not unfair.

 La Donne e Mobile

-Verdi was convinced he had written a modern, dramatic work (as we’d probably now all agree) and was not at all impressed when the husband of Teresa De Giuli-Borsi, who was to sing Gilda, asked for an extra aria to be inserted for her.
-Verdi proclaimed “My intention was that Rigoletto should be one long series of duets, without arias and finales”.
+Verdi was convinced he had written a modern, dramatic work (as we’d probably now all agree).
+He was not at all impressed when the husband of Teresa De Giuli-Borsi, who was to sing Gilda, asked for an extra aria to be inserted for her.
+Verdi proclaimed, “My intention was that Rigoletto should be one long series of duets, without arias and finales”.

 Librettists have never really gotten their due in the operatic world but Francesco Maria Piave was a significant part of Verdi’s career.
 He wrote 10 libretti for Verdi starting with Ernani and including many of his greatest works including La Traviata and Simon Boccanegra.

-Amongst his many skills were his abilities as a negotiator, a talent he was repeatedly forced to use with both Verdi and the various European censors.
-Verdi could be harsh with him, he gave him hell when the first version of Rigoletto was blocked, but they formed a strong bond over many years and after Piave suffered a stroke in 1867 Verdi supported his wife and daughter as well as paying for his funeral when he died in 1876.
+Among his many skills were his abilities as a negotiator, a talent he was repeatedly forced to use with Verdi and the various European censors.
+Verdi could be harsh with him; he gave him hell when the first version of Rigoletto was blocked, but they formed a strong bond over many years, and after Piave suffered a stroke in 1867, Verdi supported his wife and daughter as well as paying for his funeral when he died in 1876.